Signaling Games for Log-Concave Distributions: Number of Bins and Properties of Equilibria: Introduction

-for the $k$th bin; i.e., the optimal decoder action is the centroid for the corresponding bin.
-From encoder's point of view, the best response of the encoder to decoder's action is determined by the nearest neighbor condition \cite[Theorem 3.2]{tacWorkArxiv} as follows:
+for $k=1,\dots,N$; i.e., the optimal decoder action is the centroid for the corresponding bin.
+From the encoder's point of view, the best response of the encoder to decoder's action is determined by the nearest neighbor condition\footnote{Although this condition can be viewed as a nearest neighbor condition with a bias term, we simply use the term nearest neighbor condition as in the quantization theory literature.} as follows:

-Due to the definition of Nash equilibirum \cite{basols99}, these best responses in \eqref{centroid} and \eqref{eq:centroidBoundaryEq} must match each other, and only then can the equilibrium be characterized; i.e., for a given number of bins, the positions of the bin edges are chosen by the encoder, and the centroids are determined by the decoder.
+for $k=1,\dots,N-1$.
+Due to the definition of Nash equilibrium in \eqref{eq:nashEquilibrium}, these best responses in \eqref{centroid} and \eqref{eq:centroidBoundaryEq} must match each other, and only then can the equilibrium be characterized; i.e., for a given number of bins, the positions of the bin edges are chosen by the encoder, and the centroids are determined by the decoder.
 Alternatively, the problem can be considered as a quantization game in which the boundaries are determined by the encoder and the reconstruction values are determined by the decoder.

-\begin{rem} If there is only one bin; i.e., $N=1$, then an equilibrium is called a \textbf{non-informative (babbling) equilibrium} \cite{SignalingGames}.
-Under such an equilibrium, the encoder transmits a message that is independent of the source and the decoder takes an action only by considering the statistics of the source (since the received message is useless). \end{rem}

-\begin{rem} Note that at the equilibrium of this quantization game, the relation between the encoder cost and the decoder cost can be expressed as follows:

-Since the difference between the encoder cost and the decoder cost is always $b^2$ regardless of the number of bins, the equilibrium preferences (i.e., which equilibrium to select) for the encoder and the decoder are aligned under the quadratic cost assumption. \end{rem}

 Based on the above, the problems we consider in this paper can be formulated more formally as follows: